timghill/GladsGP/experiments/synthetic/analysis/README.md

 # Analysis contents

+## Table of contents
 File | Description
 ---- | ---------------
-`fit_all_models.py`         | Fit GP models for different subsets of training data and different choices for the number of principal components.
+`fit/`                      | Directory for parallel emulator fitting `test/`                     | Directory for parallel emulator predictions on the test set `fit_all_models.py`         | Fit GP models for different subsets of training data and different choices for the number of principal components (called from `fit/` directory)
-`fit_scalar_models.py`      | Fit GP models for different subsets of training data and different choices for the number of principal components for scalar variables make scalar variable performance boxplots.
+`fit_scalar_models.py`      | Fit GP models for different subsets of training data and different choices for the number of principal components for scalar variables make scalar variable performance boxplots
+`compute_test_error.py`     | Compute prediction error for different numbers of simulations and different choices for the number of principal components (called from `test/` directory)
-`assess_all_models.py`      | Compute prediction error for different numbers of simulations and different choices for the number of principal components given a common test set
+`assess_all_models.py`      | Plot and sssess prediction error for different numbers of simulations and different choices for the number of principal components given a common test set
 `plot_test_error.py`        | Evaluate GP for GlaDS ensembles: timeseries, width-averaged test errors `plot_PC_RMSE.py`           | Plot singular value proportion of variance, RMSE, and basis vectors `plot_PC_maps.py`           | Plot GlaDS output, PC low-rank representation, and GP predictions